-- Causes or permits a child to suffer unjustifiable physical pain or mental suffering,
+- Causes or permits a minor to suffer unjustifiable physical pain or mental suffering,

-- Willfully causes or permits a child in their care to be injured, or
+- Willfully causes or permits a minor to be injured, or

-- Willfully causes or permits a child to be placed in a dangerous situation.1
+- Willfully causes or permits a minor to be placed in a dangerous situation.2

-Examples of behavior that can lead to charges of California child endangerment include:
+Examples of behavior that can lead to child endangerment charges in California include:

-- Negligently leaving a child with a babysitter whom you know to have a history of abusive behavior; and
+- Leaving a minor with a babysitter who has a history of abusive behavior,

 - Failing to get medical treatment for a very sick child.